Why I Built A Survival Garden in My Backyard

 Assessing Sunlight, Soil, and Drainage

-Before you start planting, it’s essential to assess your garden’s sunlight, soil, and drainage conditions.
-Most vegetables and fruits require at least six hours of direct sunlight each day, so choose an area that gets plenty of sunlight!
+Before you start planting in your survival garden, it’s crucial to assess your garden’s sunlight, soil, and drainage conditions.
+Most fruits and vegetables need at least six hours of direct sunlight daily, so pick a spot that gets plenty of sun to help your best survival garden crops thrive.

 Choosing the Ideal Garden Layout

-When it comes to designing your survival garden, there’s no one-size-fits-all approach.
-Consider your available space, gardening skills, and preferences.
-You have a range of options, from traditional raised beds to container gardens or even vertical gardening.
+When designing your survival garden, remember there’s no one-size-fits-all approach.
+Consider your available space, gardening experience, and personal preferences.
+You have plenty of options, from traditional raised beds to container gardens or even vertical gardening.

 Square Foot Gardening Method